 A professional standards-setting and certification body working in the public interest, FPSC's purpose is to drive value and instill confidence in financial planning.
-FPSC ensures those it certifies-CERTIFIED FINANCIAL PLANNER® professionals and FPSC Level 1® Certificants in Financial Planning-meet appropriate standards of competence and professionalism through rigorous requirements of education, examination, experience and ethics.
+FPSC ensures those it certifies-Certified Financial Planning-meet appropriate standards of competence and professionalism through rigorous requirements of education, examination, experience and ethics.
 There are approximately 19,000 financial planners in Canada who have met, and continue to meet, FPSC's standards.